INTRODUCTION TO GENETICS (GEN 105)

 Number of Credit Hours:

-3 credit hours will be awarded after completion of all graded assignments with a minimum of 55%or better (Grade C).
+3 credit hours will be awarded after completion of all graded assignments with a minimum score of 73% or higher (Grade C)

 Eligibility: